MiningTcup/CatDice/README.md

 Each turn, you will catch 3 things, each with the possibility of being a mouse, rat, or footsteps.
 A mouse is good, you need 16 to win.
 A rat is bad, if you get 3 on any given round, your turn ends immediatly.
 Footsteps are neutral, they mean the mouse escaped.
 ***
 You'll have to compile it on your own, I can't figure out how to publish c.
+Tell me if you know how, I guess.
 ***
 libraries:
 ```c